murraysean/Azure-Language-OpenAI-Conversational-Agent-Accelerator/README.md

 ![image](./docs/images/ui.png)

-This displays the "better together" story when using Azure AI Language with Azure AI Agent Service and/or Azure OpenAI to provide a deterministic conversational agent experience.
-Learn more about related offerings from this blog post: [Announcing Azure AI Language new features to accelerate your agent development](https://techcommunity.microsoft.com/blog/azure-ai-services-blog/announcing-azure-ai-language-new-features-to-accelerate-your-agent-development/4415216).
+This displays the "better together" story when using Azure Language with Foundry Agent Service and/or Azure OpenAI to provide a deterministic conversational agent experience.
+Learn more about related offerings from this blog post: [Announcing Azure Language new features to accelerate your agent development](https://techcommunity.microsoft.com/blog/azure-ai-services-blog/announcing-azure-ai-language-new-features-to-accelerate-your-agent-development/4415216).

 ## Notes:
 **GenAI is used in the following contexts:**